 Provide Mental Stimulation for Your Cat

-Of course, you should also question whether your cat needs more entertainment.
+Of course, you should also question whether your cat needs extra entertainment.
 Toilets should never be a cat’s primary source of amusement.

 Naturally, all of this pales in comparison to one-on-one playtime though.
-If you can spend 20 minutes per day playing with your cat, they’ll be delighted.
-Perhaps more importantly, they’ll be too exhausted to even think about the toilet.
+If you can spend 20 minutes per day playing with your cat, she’ll be delighted.
+Perhaps more importantly, she’ll be too exhausted to even think about the toilet.

-Additionally, never forget that cats want your attention and to spend time with you.
-They will feel neglected if they’re not receiving enough attention, and will find ways to gain it.
-This could include drinking from the toilet, if this has earned a reaction in the past.
+Additionally, never forget that your cat wants your attention and to spend time with you.
+She will feel neglected if she’s not receiving enough attention and will find ways to gain it.
+This could include drinking from the toilet, if this has got your attention in the past.

 Restrict Your Cat’s Access the Bathroom

-Of course, you could always take a more straightforward approach.
-If your cat can’t access the toilet, they can’t drink from the toilet.
-Close the bathroom door when not in use, and always leave the toilet seat down.
+If your cat can’t access the toilet, she can’t drink from the toilet.
+Close the bathroom door when not in use and always leave the toilet seat down.

 This could be problematic if your cat has a litter tray in the bathroom.
 However, it’s inadvisable to keep trays in such a location.
-The damp can play havoc with litter, and cause infection in cats.
+The damp can play havoc with her litter and cause infection in cats.

 If you need to leave the bathroom door open, consider using cat-averse scents around the toilet.
-Citrus is always a winner.
+Citrus works.
 A lemon or lime-scented room freshener will deter your cat from exploring any further.